Shri Atma Vallabh Jain Smarak: History

 The Smarak's construction was completed in 1989 by the followers of Acharya Vijay Vallabhsuri, to whom the temple is dedicated as a memorial.
 Having been solemnized as a Jain saint at a very early age by the illustrious Jain Acharya Shri Vijayanand Surishwer Ji (also known Muni Atmaram Ji), he was one of the most erudite saints of his era.
 Apart from being a preacher of Lord Mahavira's message of Non-violence, World Peace and Universal brotherhood.
 Acharya Vallabh Suri was a great reformer, thinker, writer, and educationist who actively supported India's freedom movement and relentlessly worked for the upliftment of the Jain community as well as the masses.
 His Panchamrut of Sewa (Service), Sangathan (Organisation) Shiksha (Education), Swawlamban (Self-reliance) & Sahitya (Literature) gave a new direction and impetus to the Jain community towards a holistic development.
 He is known for establishing many Educational Institutions in Punjab, Delhi, Uttar Pradesh, Rajasthan, Gujarat & Maharashtra including Mahavira Jain Vidhyalaya.
 He also worked to improve the religious and social life of the people in Punjab, earning him the honorific Punjab Kesari.
 His area of work, however, included Delhi, U.P., Rajasthan, Gujarat, and Maharashtra.
 His broad and progressive outlook, extraordinary work on moral values-based education for Holistic Development, amelioration of masses, eradication of social evils, and empowerment of women was immensely appreciated during his lifetime and remembered even at present with utmost reverence.
 He supported the freedom movement and was an active supporter of the Swadeshi movement and the use of Khadi.
 He was in regular touch with the national stalwarts such as Sardar Patel, Shri Moti Lal Nehru, Pandit Madan Mohan Malviya, Shri Morar Ji Desai, and many others.
 To him goes the solemn credit for the safe passage of a large number of Jains and others from Gujranwala (now in Pakistan) to India in the peak of violence during September 1947.

 Initially, Acharya Samudrasuri led the construction of the Smarak, followed by Acharya Indradinsuri with Mahattaraa Mrigavati being the torchbearer for this project.
 At present the activities of this Smarak are being carried out under the guidance of Acharya Nityanandsuri - the senior-most Acharya and Gachhadhipati of Acharya Vallabh Suri Samuday.
 With Acharya Nityanand Suri's inspiration, Guru Vallabh's life has been depicted in very artistic 3D Stone Sculpture work in the Guru Mandir.
 Besides, Hostel and Bhojanshala for the Scholars and Devotees has been constructed with picturesque landscaping.
 In July 2021, Vijay Vallabh Pakshi Chikitsalay has been put in operation in which injured and unwell birds are provided treatment.
-Arrangements have been made to carry injuted birds from all over NCR.
+Arrangements have been made to carry injured birds from all over NCR.

 As a mark of acknowledgement for his vast services as an erudite and enlightened Jain Saint, the Government of India issued a postage stamp in February 2009 in the honour of Acharya Vallabh Suri.